rstudio/databricks-ufo/README.md

 DATABRICKS_TOKEN="Databricks-api-token"
 ```

-the `DATABRICKS_HOST` and `DATABRICKS_TOKEN` are variable that may be implicitly in your connection code.
+The `DATABRICKS_HOST` and `DATABRICKS_TOKEN` are variables that can be implicitly used
+by the `pysparklyr` package to connect to the Databricks cluster.

-The `DATABRICKS_CLUSTER_ID` is set if you have multiple people collaborating on the codebase with separate
+The `DATABRICKS_CLUSTER_ID` is useful if you have multiple collaborators on the code repository
-cluster IDs.

-### Package Setup
+where each person has their own Databricks cluster.
+This makes version control easier as each person can have their own cluster and
+the code will automatically connect to the correct cluster
+without having to make modifications to the code.

+### R package set up

-You can install all the necessary packages with the following commands.
+You can install all the necessary packages with the following commands:

 ```r
 remotes::install_github("mlverse/pysparklyr")